-Check box if you agree to an autopsy in the event of your death, whenever that should occur.

-Check box if you agree to have us contacts your family to request an autopsy in the event of your death, whenever that should occur, please sign below.
+, , family to request an autopsy in the eventh please sign below.
+You can change you • topsy in the event of your death, whene performed, samples obtained during this Check box if you agree to have us contact your family to request an autopsy in the event of your death, whenever that should occur, please sign below.
+If an autopsy is performed, samples obtained during this procedure will be used for research purposes.
 You can change your mind at any time and withdraw this permission.

-Name of Subject (Print) Signature of Subject Date
+Name of Participant (Print) Signature of Participant Date